mout/mout/README.md

  - **don't convert JavaScript into another language!**
  - be compatible with other frameworks;
  - be modular;
- - have unit tests for all modules.
+ - have unit tests for all modules;
+ - work on multiple environments (IE7+, modern browsers, node.js);